-It was July 1996, and the gaffer asked if I could go and pick up our new player, Ole Gunnar Solskjaer, from the Midland Hotel.
+It was July 1996 and the gaffer asked if I could go and pick up our new player, Ole Gunnar Solskjaer, from the Midland Hotel in Manchester.
 I went to reception and asked them to ring up to his room, but no-one replied.

 Half an hour later and he still hadn’t appeared.

-All the time this young lad had been sitting there in the foyer, who I thought must have been waiting for his parents.
-Eventually he came over and said: "Are you Dave?"
+All the time this young lad had been sitting there in the foyer.
+I thought he must have been waiting for his parents, but eventually he came over and said, 'Are you Dave?'

 I never thought he could have been a footballer, he looked so young.

 Going back with him in the car, I soon realised he was a lovely, genuine lad.
-But there’s a steel and determination to Ole Gunnar too.
+But I soon found out that there’s a steel and determination to Ole Gunnar too.
 A lot of players would have shrunk in his position, coming into a changing room like we had at United, with such big personalities and high standards, but he didn't.

 The only real injury I can remember him having was a hamstring in 1997 and his attitude was brilliant during rehab.
-And there are a lot of great memories with him.
-One that stands out was the game against Nottingham Forest in February 1999 (above), when Ole Gunnar came off the bench to score four goals in 20 minutes.
+I have a lot of great memories with him.
+One that really stands out was the Premier League game against Nottingham Forest in February 1999, when he came off the bench to score four goals in 20 minutes.
 And he didn’t tap them in, he smashed them.

-And then of course there was his winning goal in the Champions League final in Barcelona.
-He’d been close to leaving United before then, but had been determined to stay and cropped up with that winner in the biggest game of all.
-Classic Ole Gunnar.
+And then, of course, there was his winning goal in the Champions League final in Barcelona.
+He’d been close to leaving United before that, but had been determined to stay.
+Then he crops up with the winner in the biggest game of all - classic Ole Gunnar!

 LEAVING OLD TRAFFORD

-It turned out that Ole Gunnar’s goal against Bayern was the last one during my time at United.
-By then, Kiddo was manager of Blackburn and he offered me the Head Physio job there.
+That goal against Bayern was Ole Gunnar's last one during my time at United.
+By then, Kiddo was manager of Blackburn Rovers and offered me the Head Physio job there.

-We played the Champions League final on the Wednesday night and on the Friday I went in to do Mark Bosnich’s medical.
+So we played the Champions League final on the Wednesday night and on the Friday I went in to do Mark Bosnich’s medical.
 I’d already arranged a meeting with the gaffer and he thought I was after a pay rise.
-I said, "you’d better read the letter".
+I said, 'You’d better read the letter.'